 Rep. Mark Foley (R-FL): The congressman from Palm Beach, an outspoken advocate of harsher penalties against child pornography, allegedly made sexual overtures in text messages sent to teenage boys working as congressional pages.
 Foley was the deputy whip when he resigned in 2006 under pressure from fellow Republicans and amid intense media scrutiny.
 The scandal was credited with weakening the Republican brand and helping the Democrats take back control of the House in that year's elections.

 Where is he now?
 After leaving office, Foley disclosed that he is gay.
 He now sells real estate, owns a consignment shop in West Palm Beach, and hosts a weekly radio talk show on politics.

 Rep. Gary Condit (D-CA): Condit first made a name for himself as one of the Democrats in Congress most critical of President Clinton during the Monica Lewinsky scandal.
 Three years later, in 2001, the disappearance of Washington intern Chandra Levy led to the revelation that the 23-year-old woman had had an affair with the 53-year-old congressman.
 (Levy was from Condit's congressional district.)
 Police never formally identified Condit as a suspect in Levy's disappearance, and speculation by her family that he at least had information that could aid the investigation effectively ruined his reputation.

-In 2002, he lost his reelection bid to one of his former aides.
+In 2002, he lost his re-election bid to one of his former aides.
 Two months later, Levy's remains were found and her death was declared a homicide.
-In 2010, a man who emigrated illegally from El Salvador was convicted of Levy's murder.
+In 2010, a legal immigrant from El Salvador was convicted of Levy's murder.